Badau History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Badau is a local type of surname; it is derived from the local geography near where the original bearer lived or held land.
 Old records show the name Badau was derived from the Old French word bad, which meant "open."
 The original bearer, therefore, lived in open land.
 The verb "badar" is from the "occitan" dialect of Old French, found in the southeast of France.

 The surname Badau was first found in Provence, where this distinguished family have been seated since very early times.

 Early History of the Badau family

-Another 313 words (22 lines of text) covering the years 1378, 1539, 1607, and 1626 are included under the topic Early Badau History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Badau research.
+Another 157 words (11 lines of text) covering the years 1378, 1539, 1607, and 1626 are included under the topic Early Badau History in all our PDF Extended History products and printed products wherever possible.

 Badau Spelling Variations

 Spelling variations of this family name include: Badet, Baddet, Baddett, Baddette, Badette, Badett, Badeig and many more.

 Early Notables of the Badau family (pre 1700)